refinedev/refine/documentation/docs/ui-frameworks/mui/hooks/useDataGrid.md

 };
 ```

-Mui X community version only sort the rows according to one criterion at a time.
-To use multi-sorting, you need to upgrade to the [Pro plan](#).
+Mui X community version only sorts the rows according to one criterion at a time.
+To use multi-sorting, you need to upgrade to the [Pro plan](https://mui.com/pricing/).

 However, multiple sorting can be done as server-side without specifying the `sortModel`.